-Under applicable SEC rules and regulations, the Board's directors and director nominees and certain officers of the Company are "participants" with respect to the Company's solicitation of proxies in connection with the Annual Meeting (each such person, a "Participant").
+Under applicable SEC rules and regulations, members of the Board, director nominees and certain executive officers of the Company are "participants" with respect to the Company's solicitation of proxies in connection with the Annual Meeting (each such person, a "Participant").
 For more information on the Participants in the Company's solicitation, please see "Additional Information Regarding Participants in the Solicitation" in Appendix C of this proxy statement.